-KBC projects are grouped into organizations.
+Keboola Connection projects are grouped into organizations.
 Each organization is assigned to a maintainer (either Keboola or Keboola Partner), who is also primarily responsible for L1 support unless agreed otherwise.
-KBC projects, organizations and maintainers are therefore organized into a hierarchy:
+Keboola Connection projects, organizations, and maintainers are therefore organized into a hierarchy:

 Depending on your contract details and permissions, the

 Organizations feature may or may not be available to you.

 Organizations section in your account settings,